This blog post was authored by Xander Moffatt who is a Software Engineer on our Interoperability Team.

 document.hasStorageAccess

 to check if the tool already has Storage Access.
-This will most likely never be true, but if it is, redirect to the tool server to set cookies and render the UI.document.requestStorageAccess
+This will most likely never be true, but if it is, redirect to the tool server to set cookies and render the UI. - Request Storage Access using a user button click that calls

 has been sent, Canvas will launch the tool again, in a full window.
-Canvas will send a platform_redirect_url
+Canvas will send aplatform_redirect_url

-in the request parameters, which is how you can tell it’s a full window launch.
-Get user interaction by having them click a button, and on that click redirect to the url Canvas supplied.Efforts are being made to encapsulate this behavior in some sort of gem/module, but since it touches both server- and client-side code it might be hard.
+Efforts are being made to encapsulate this behavior in some sort of gem/module, but since it touches both server- and client-side code it might be hard.

 Though this method requires anywhere from 1-3 user button clicks before the app loads, it does provide a non-hacky way of interacting with cookies in Safari.